Inelastic Dark Matter and the SABRE Experiment: Dark Matter Recoil Rate

 \subsection{Differential Average and Modulated Rates}

 The differential interaction rate, with respect to nuclear recoil energy $E_R$, between a target nucleus and DM particle is given by

-where $f_{lab}(v)$ is the DM velocity distribution in the lab frame, and the velocity integral goes from $v_{min}$, in the lab frame, up to the galaxy escape velocity.
+where $N_T$ is the number of target atoms per kg of target, $f_{lab}(v)$ is the DM velocity distribution in the lab frame, and the velocity integral goes from $v_{min}$ in the lab frame, up to the galaxy escape velocity.
 We can express the differential cross section as

-Thus, to evaluate an experiments sensitivity, or to fit to $m_{\chi}$, $\sigma_0$, and $\delta$, a particular velocity distribution $f(v)$ and the direction of the vector $\boldsymbol{\hat{c}_0}$ must be chosen in order to evaluate the interaction rate.
+Thus, to evaluate an experiments sensitivity, or to fit to $m_{\chi}$, $\sigma_0$, and $\delta$, a particular velocity distribution $f(v)$ and the direction of the vector $\boldsymbol{\hat{c}_0}$ must be chosen in order to compute the interaction rate.
 Typically, one can interpret Eq. \ref{idm_rate_full} as the particle physics content of the interaction rate, while $f(v)$ is the astrophysical contribution.
 To allow for easier computation by separating the two, we make the observation that all the terms in the form factor sum are either independent of velocity, or proportional to $v^2$, given in appendix A.2.
 This allows us to write

 and therefore separate the cross section into 2 terms, with different velocity dependance.

 Using this, we are able to rewrite Eq. \ref{eq:general_rate} in terms of two integrals:

 These can be computed after expressing the DM velocity distribution in the lab in terms of the DM velocity distribution in the galaxy frame $f(v)$